-This is a person who will go to work early, stay late and work almost every weekend.
-Someone who’s married to their job is so emotionally wrapped up in their job that making room for someone else is not a priority.
+This is a person who will go to work early, stay late and work every weekend.
+Someone who’s married to their job is so devoted to their job that making room for someone else is not a priority.

 Someone who’s married to their job will convince themselves (and you) that they want and actually will make time for a relationship.
-The problem, old habits are hard to break and for this person, they make it seem impossible.
+The problem: old habits are hard to break and for this person, seemingly impossible.

-This type of person will ask you to be understanding and patient, a lot!
-They will string you along by telling you that soon their schedule will lighten up, creating more available time to spend with you.
-Who doesn’t like a glimpse of hope to hang on to especially if you really like someone?
-Unfortunately, spending more time together rarely (or never) happens.
+This type of person will ask you to be understanding and patient—a lot!
+They will string you along by telling you that their schedule will lighten up, creating more available time to spend with you.
+Who doesn’t like a glimpse of hope to hang on to, especially if you really like someone?
+Unfortunately, spending more time together rarely happens.

-After a month or maybe as long as three, hearing someone who’s married to their job consistently singing the same “Be patient” lyrics becomes a song that gets old quickly.
+After a month or maybe as long as three, hearing someone who’s married to their job consistently singing the same “Be patient” lyrics is a song that gets old.

-A person who’s married to their job will also start to cancel plans with you last minute and move “normal” dinner date times (5:30/6/6:30pm) to late date times (8/8:30/9pm) because they are stuck at work.
-What’s even better, this person is not only completely mentally drained but also half asleep during your late date therefore never being fully present.
+A person who’s married to their job will cancel plans with you last minute and move “normal” dinner date times (5:30/6:30pm) to late date times (8/9pm) because they are stuck at work.
+This person is not only completely mentally drained, but also half asleep during your late date …finding it difficult to be fully present.

-Being with someone who’s motivated and driven to be successful can be great, but it shouldn’t come between relationships.
+Being with someone who’s motivated and driven to be successful can be great, but it will come between relationships.

-Often when people put their careers before their significant other, it’s a strong indication that they are emotionally unavailable, using their job to “hide behind” in order to not get emotionally attached to anyone.
-Someone who’s married to their job would never admit or take ownership of their lack of availability because they aren’t aware of their emotional detachment to it.
+Often when people put their careers before their significant other, it’s an indication that they are emotionally unavailable, using their job to “hide behind” in order to avoid getting emotionally attached to anyone.
+Someone who’s married to their job would rarely admit or take ownership of their lack of availability because they aren’t fully aware of their emotional detachment toward you.

 Bottom line: it’s better to be with someone who works to live not lives to work.
 At the end of the day you should want to be with someone who’s wrapped around you versus wrapped around their job.